-I am PROUD to be married to my husband Sgt.
-Bill Giulian for almost 35 years (this October) and he has been on the Philadelphia Police Department for 31 of those years.
-We have 2 grown sons, the oldest Brian lives in Binghamton, New York and is married to our first wonderful daughter in law, Leah; they gave us the best gift of all, 2 wonderful grandsons Andrew and Cole.
-They are the shining lights of our life.
-Our 2nd son Billy followed in his father’s footsteps, he already has 7 years on the job, currently assigned to Criminal Intelligence Unit (JET).
-He is married to our second wonderful daughter in law, Cemantha, and they are preparing for their 1st wedding anniversary this September.
-They have a rescue dog name Sky who is the love of their lives, she just loves to try and lick my face but I keep fighting her on this one.
+I am PROUD to be married to my husband Bill Giulian for almost 39 years (this October).
+He is now retired from the Philadelphia Police Department after 32 years of service, 23 of those as Sergeant.
+We have two grown sons, the oldest Brian lives in Binghamton, New York, and is married to our first wonderful daughter-in-law, Leah; they gave us the best gift of all, three wonderful grandchildren – Andrew and Cole, and our only granddaughter, Emerie Joy.
+They are the shining lights of our lives.
+Our second son, Billy, followed in his father’s footsteps.
+He already has 11 years on the job, currently in the 24th District, and proudly wearing his father’s badge since he retired.
+He has two sons, Maximus and Alexander.
+He is married to our second wonderful daughter-in-law, Cemantha.

-My working profession has been in the medical field over my entire career.
-Thomas Jefferson University Hospital has been my home away from home with my current position as Office Manager for the Department of Oral and Maxillofacial Surgery.
-I have always been a true supporter of our police in Philadelphia.
+My working profession has been in health care.
+I’ve worked in Billing, Customer Service, and as Practice Manager I have always been a true supporter of our police in Philadelphia.
 In the past I was fortunate to have my opinions printed in the Daily News on my beliefs and trust of the PPD.
 I like when people stop me and say they saw my opinion, good job.
-One time I was even fortunate enough to have a Guest Opinion Column it was exciting.
+One time I was even fortunate enough to have a Guest Opinion Column.
+It was exciting!

 I will continue to support the police with all my heart and soul forever.
-I always tell my husband and son when there are questionable acts in the news “Remember it is better to be judged by 6 then to be carried by 12.”
+I always tell my husband and son when there are questionable acts in the news “Remember it is better to be judged by 12 then to be carried by six.”
 God Bless our Philadelphia Police Officers.